AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/functions.md

 However; `#aztec(private)` is just syntactic sugar.
 At compile time, the framework inserts code that allows the function to interact with the [kernel](../../concepts/advanced/circuits/kernels/private_kernel.md).

-To help illustrate how this interacts with the internals of Aztec and its kernel circuits, we can take an example private function, and explore what it looks like after Aztec.nr's macro expansion.
+To help illustrate how this interacts with the internals of #public-contextAztec and its kernel circuits, we can take an example private function, and explore what it looks like after Aztec.nr's macro expansion.

 #### Before expansion
 #include_code simple_macro_example /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/main.nr rust